dh4/gallerize.js/README.md

 # vGallery.js [![Build Status](https://travis-ci.org/dh4/vGallery.js.svg?branch=master)](https://travis-ci.org/dh4/vGallery.js)

 vGallery.js is a responsive, jQuery-based image fader designed to be as versatile as possible.

+#### Why another image gallery?

-It was born out of my frustration attempting to find an image gallery that was versatile enough for me to style it to display the way I wanted for various different use cases.
-Every one I found was designed to be basically immutable with a certain look or orientation in mind, making it difficult to style without resorting to hacks.
+It was born out of my frustration attempting to find an image gallery that was versatile enough for me to style to display the way I want for various different use cases.
+The vast majority of image galleries are designed to be plug and play with a default, fairly immutable styling and layout, making it difficult to get them to look any different without resorting to hacks.

 vGallery.js is designed to allow the developer to heavily customize the location and look of the gallery elements (gallery, navigation, buttons, links, supporting text).
 As such, it requires you to at least have a good knowledge of HTML/CSS to make use of it.